SamChill/drunkardswalk/README.md

 Drunkard's walk requires GNU Make and a C++ compiler.
 It currently has only been testing with the GNU C++ compiler and should work with version 4.1 or newer.

+Compiling the library should be as simple as running `make`.
+The top level makefile can be edited to use different compiler options.